Jared AI Hub

 from openai import OpenAI

-client = OpenAI(base_url="http://localhost:8000/v1", api_key="dummy")
+client = OpenAI(base_url="http://localhost:8000/v1", api_key="unused")

 response = client.chat.completions.create(